charmbracelet/soft-serve/README.md

 Everything that needs authentication is done using SSH.
 Make sure you have added an entry for your Soft Serve instance in your `~/.ssh/config` file.

-By default, Soft Serve gives ready-only permission to anonymous connections to any of the above protocols.
+By default, Soft Serve gives read-only permission to anonymous connections to any of the above protocols.
 This is controlled by two settings `anon-access` and `allow-keyless`.